-Loans held for investment are reported at outstanding principal adjusted for any charge-offs, the allowance for credit losses, any unamortized deferred fees or costs for originated loans, and any unamortized premiums or discounts for purchased loans.
+Loans held for investment are reported at amortized cost, which consists of the outstanding principal balance adjusted for any charge-offs, the allowance for credit losses, any unamortized deferred fees or costs for originated loans, and any unamortized premiums or discounts for purchased loans.

-Interest Income.- Interest income on performing loans held for investment is accrued and recognized as interest income at the contractual rate of interest.
+Interest Income.
+Interest income on performing loans held for investment is accrued and recognized as interest income at the contractual rate of interest.
 Purchase price discounts or premiums, as well as net deferred loan fees or costs, are amortized into interest income over the life of the loan to produce a level rate of return.

-Lending Commitments.- The Bank records the liability and related expense for the credit exposure related to commitments to fund loans.
-For more information regarding commitments, contingencies and guarantees, see Note 12.
+Lending Commitments.
+The Bank records the liability and related expense for the credit exposure related to commitments to fund loans.
+The liability is recorded in Other liabilities and accrued expenses in the balance sheet and the expense is recorded in Provision for credit losses in the income statement.
+For more information regarding commitments, contingencies and guarantees, see Note 13.